 cluster center designs surrounded by clear and colored glasses:

-cluster center design surrounded by clear glasses and geometric bevels:
+cluster center designs surrounded by clear glasses and geometric bevels:

 - Beveled geometric

-to images of individual bevels and beveled clusters that are generally
+to images of geometric bevels and beveled clusters that are generally

 available.
 The object is to make a list of bevels that you like, and

-forward that list to me, whereupon I will respond with my thoughts
+forward that list to me, whereupon I will respond with any forseeable

 images of bevels and beveled clusters, please keep the SIZE of your

 stained glass artwork in mind.
-Try to select beveled clusteres that
+Select beveled clusters that

-it in the list of possibilities you give me, and I will get back to you
+it in the list of possibilities you give me, and we'll discuss whether

 to look at, so I've tried to make it easier by separating the types